 after cleaning and restoration

 This photograph shows the stunning stand underneath the Franco-Flemish harpsichord.
-It is French in a neo-Roccoco style, and probably dates to the 1889 restoration by Louis Tomasini in Paris.
+It is in a French Roccoco style, and seems to be original.
 The escutcheons at the summit of the legs are ribbed and framed with elegant foliate decoration.
-The cabriole legs have elaborate goat feet (cabriole means 'to leap like a goat'.
+The cabriole legs have elaborate goat feet (cabriole means 'to leap like a goat').

 The stand is particularly fine and beautifully carved and gilded.
 The height of the stand is greater than normal and raises the instrument into a somewhat higher playing position than is normal.